-You might find versions of the Leeds styles in other reference management software, online tools or apps.
-However, we do not endorse these tools nor offer support in using them, and so we cannot vouch for the accuracy or reliability of the referencing styles they use.
+You might find versions of the Leeds referencing styles in other reference management software, online tools or apps.
+However, please be aware that these are user-created and may be out of date or inaccurate.

 Our webpages and the accompanying EndNote output style files are the only official source of guidance for the Leeds Harvard and Leeds Numeric referencing styles.

 For detailed EndNote guidance and training videos go to our EndNote support pages.

 There are many alternatives to EndNote that you may prefer to use to fit in with your preferred research workflow and technology.
 We will always try to support members of the University within our areas of expertise, but it is likely that we will have to refer you to product support or online help articles for reference managers other than EndNote.